HussnainAhmad1606/Pixel-Technologies-Website/README.md

 ## Demo

-This website is currently in Development Stage.
+This website is completed.
 Check out the demo of this website at https://hussnainahmad1606.github.io/Pixel-Technologies-Website/